teambit/docs/docs/bit-dev.md

 Bit.dev server provides these functions:

-## Remote Collections Hosting
+## Remote Scopes Hosting

-A Remote Collection is a curated list of shared components on a remote server.
-The remote collection is used for collaborating on components between bit workspaces.
-Bit.dev provides hosting for remote collections for all the users.

-> Only components deployed on bit.dev collections can be installed using package managers (NPM or Yarn)
+The primary goal of bit.dev is to be a SaaS service for hosting remote scopes.

-Each remote collection contains the bit scope of its components as well as additional information on the collection:
+Bit.dev is managing scopes in **collections**.
+The collection contains additional information on top of the scope:

 - **Collection name** - The name by which the bit scope in the collection is available to developers for sharing or consuming components.
 - **Visibility** - Determines who can view the Collection: A public collection is a free collection that is visible for all registered users.
 A private collection is limited to the organizations registered users.
 - **License** - The default code license that is applicable for all the components shared in the collection (such as MIT, GPL or other licenses)

-> bit.dev server is using the following IP addresses:
-> 104.154.235.126:22
-> 35.184.176.52:443
+In addition, Bit provides security controls for collections, so only authorized users may access them.

 ### Permissions for Collections